Tagged "psychometrics"

 Method-Toolbox

-Ant Colony Optimization script Ant Colony Optimization (ACO) mimics the foraging behavior of ants and is a popular optimization algorithm in computational sciences.
-Ants use pheromone tracks to find the shortest route from the nest to the food source, which generally accumulate faster on shorter routes which in turn attract more ants.
-Routes are constantly optimized until an efficient route is found.
-Due to its great flexibility the same principles can also be applied to psychological settings, for example, in the construction of short scales.
+Ant Colony Optimization (ACO) Ant Colony Optimization (ACO) mimics the foraging behavior of ants and is a popular optimization algorithm in computational science.
+Ants use pheromone trails to find the shortest route from the nest to the food source, with pheromones generally accumulating faster on shorter routes, which in turn attract more ants.
+The routes are constantly optimized until an efficient route is found.
+ACO has been widely used to construct psychometrically sound and efficient short scales (Schroeders et al.

 Research